Merrill K. Riddick: Career

 Riddick moved back to Montana after the war but continued traveling.
-After his wife's death in 1949, Riddick became involved in politics.
+After his wife died in 1949, Riddick became involved in politics.
 He was a resident of Granite County during his political campaigns, which were centered on natural resource management and campaign finance reform.
 He wrote and published the Journal of Applied Human Ecology, which focused on his plans for resource development.
 He ran for the Democratic nomination for Montana governor in 1960 and 1968, U.S. Congress in 1972, and was a presidential candidate in 1976, 1980, and 1984.
 Riddick ran for his self-created political party, the Magneto-hydrodynamics-Puritan Epic-Prohibition Party, and did not accept campaign contributions.
 Riddick campaigned across the nation, traveling only by passenger bus.
-After his presidential campaigns Riddick moved to Annapolis, Maryland, and lived with his sister, Ruth.
+After his presidential campaigns, Riddick moved to Annapolis, Maryland, and lived with his sister, Ruth.

 Death

 Riddick died of cancer on March 9, 1988, in Annapolis, Maryland, two days after his 93rd birthday.